waterlinked/docs/docs/3d-sonar/3d-sonar-15/3d-sonar-15-api.md

   BitmapImageType type = 5; // Identifier for what is shown in the image uint32 width = 6;
   uint32 height = 7;
-  float horizontal_fov = 8;
+  float fov_horizontal = 8;
-  float vertical_fov = 9;
+  float fov_vertical = 9;
   // image pixel data is organized in rows of pixels.Each row is
   // 'width' wide, and there are 'height' rows.
 Each pixel is an 8-bit
-  // value that represents the intensity of the pixel, from 0 to
+  // value that represents the intensity of the pixel, from 0 to 255 bytes image_pixel_data = 10;
-  // 2^8-1.
-  bytes image_pixel_data = 10;
 }